TouchDesigner/TouchEngine-UE4/README.md

 TouchEngine allows the use of TouchDesigner components in Unreal Engine.
 The plugin currently supports most Custom Parameters, CHOP inputs/outputs, TOP inputs/outputs and DAT inputs/outputs.

-TouchEngine requires an installed version of TouchDesigner.
+TouchEngine requires an installed version of TouchDesigner and any paid license: TouchDesigner or TouchPlayer (Commercial/Pro/Educational).
 TouchEngine does not work with Non-Commercial licenses.
 We recommend using the latest official version of TouchDesigner: [available here 🔗.](https://derivative.ca/download)

 This repository is covering the TouchEngine For UE Plugin, for samples and samples documentation of the TouchEngine For UE Plugin, follow [this link 🔗](https://github.com/TouchDesigner/TouchEngine-UE-Samples/).